bayusatria71/PAYUNGi/Readme.md

 # PAYUNGI
-A repo for PAYUNGI project
+One of 2 repository for PAYUNGI project, This one for User Application.

 **CONTENT**
 * [What is PAYUNGI](#what-is-payungi)